 ; Windows & Exterior Doors

 ; Insulation & Air Sealing

 ; Porches & Decks

 ; Appliances View all ESTIMATING articles

-Start by downloading and printing the Estimating & Budgeting Worksheet (doc.).
+Start by downloading and printing the Word version of the Estimating & Budgeting Worksheet (doc.).
 Next I recommend reading through the entire worksheet while reviewing your building plans.
 Use the main headings and line-items as a checklist to run through your entire project to see which items relate to your project and which are missing or need modification.
 Build the project from start to finish in your mind with the checklist as your guide.